Restoring History With Authentic Historical Color Palettes

 Protecting the Restoration Investment

-Once you've put in the work to restore the original colors, protect that investment.
-Use historically accurate paint types, like linseed oil paint, that expand and contract with the building materials.
-Apply protective sealants.
-And schedule regular inspections and touch-ups to prevent damage from water, sunlight, or temperature changes.
+Once the original colors are restored, protect your work.
+Use historically accurate paint types, such as linseed oil paints, which flex with building materials.
+Apply protective sealants, and schedule regular inspections and touch-ups to guard against damage from water, sunlight, and temperature changes.

 Researching Original Colors and Finishes

-Researching a building’s original colors and finishes is an important first step in any restoration project.
-Where do you start?
-Check architectural drawings, paint analysis, and period documents.
+Investigating a building’s original finishes is a critical first step.
+Start by exploring architectural drawings, conducting paint analysis, and reviewing period documents.

-Have samples of existing paint layers analyzed to determine the original colors.
-Microscopic paint chips reveal the sequence of colors applied over time.
-Specialized labs can analyze these chips to identify pigments and binders, matching them to historic color palettes.
+Analyzing paint samples can reveal the sequence of colors used over time.
+Specialized labs can identify pigments and binders, matching them to authentic palettes.

 Identifying Architectural Style and Time Period